jamesshore/quixote/docs/descriptors.md

 Stability: 1 - Experimental
 ```

 The viewport is the part of the webpage you can see, not including scrollbars.
-Viewport positions and sizes provide information about what parts of the webpage are actually visible.
-They're most useful as a basis of comparison with element positions and sizes.
+Viewport position and size descriptors provide information about what parts of the webpage are actually visible.
+They're useful for comparing to element positions and sizes.

 Viewport positions and sizes are available on [`QFrame.viewport()`](QFrame.md).